CSRF Protection

 - Enable security headers

-- API keys are not stored in cookies
+- Client keys are not stored in cookies

 - Intended for server-to-server communication